billkondo/Web-Development-Training/Free-Code-Camp/Calculator/readme.md

 # Calculator Project

-This is a project inspired in a Free Code Camp project.
-In this project, I will try to reverse engineer the Windows calculator app.
+In this project, I will try to reverse engineer the standard Windows calculator app and make a simplified version of it.

+## Challenges

+* use Bootstrap to organize the layout of the calculator and jQuery to make interactions with the DOM
+* use ',' as a separator of the integral part and the fractional part of the numbers instead of '.'
+* use CSS to stylize the calculator
+* find out the calculator logic and implement it in javascript